ArcaneEngineer/ECS-tutorials/part5.md

 ```

-These entities and their new components are now ready for use by our new ECS _systems_, which we'll now implement.
+These entities and their new components are ready for use by our new ECS _systems_, which we'll implement next.

 ### Systematising rendering code

-Our current render code is quite knotty:
+Our old render code is quite knotty:

 ```
 //--- Draw / Render logic ---//